 Public Psychiatry Fellowship

 Candidates for the Fellowship must have completed an accredited residency program in psychiatry or child psychiatry.
 Residents whose PGY4 year is entirely elective are also eligible to apply.
 In addition, the candidate must have, or be eligible to obtain, a New York State medical license prior to entry into the program.
-Of primary importance in the selection process will be the candidate's demonstrated interest and personal involvement in public mental health issues, especially those concerned with achieving better care for poor and otherwise disadvantaged adults with serious mental illness.
-Other factors considered in the selection process include the candidate's interest and experience in a) working as part of an interdisciplinary team, b) psychiatric leadership, c) internal program evaluation and d) other academic endeavors.
+Of primary importance in the selection process will be the candidate's demonstrated interest and personal involvement in public mental health issues, understanding of the social determinants of health, and concern with achieving efficacious and efficient care for poor and otherwise disadvantaged adults with serious and commonmental illness.
+Also of major importance is the candidate’s interest and experience in psychiatric leadership.
+Other factors considered in the selection process include interest and experience in a) working as part of an interdisciplinary team, b) internal program evaluation and c) other academic endeavors.
 The Selection Committee complies with the intent of the Affirmative Action Program and the Americans with Disabilities Act.

 Jules, M. Ranz, M.D

 New York, New York 10032

 Dr. Ranz can also be contacted by telephone (646-774-6334)

 or e-mail (firstname.lastname@example.org).